natasha-dudek/biology-AI-reading-group/icebreaker.md

 permalink: /trivia_game/
 ---

+## Information about the Fall Social trivia game

 **Goal:**
 Answer as many questions as possible.
 Get the most correct answers and you will win a prize!
 *Note: to be eligible to win the prize, you must have an address on the island of Montreal where it can be dropped off.*